BeepIsla/CSGO-Overwatch-Bot/README.md

 If you want to display the default text enter invalid text, completely omit `richPresence` or set `richPresence` to an empty object (`{}`).

+You can view the current Rich Presence keys and values in your browser [on Steam](https://steamcommunity.com/dev/testrichpresence) if you are logged in.

 ## Example 1 (Basic):

 Set `steam_display` to `#display_watch` to display `Watching a CS:GO Match`